laoer536/minipp/README.md

 Quickly help you find unused files in your project to slim down your codebase.

+> [!WARNING]
+>
-⚠️ Currently only supports scanning frontend React+TS engineering projects.
-Considering that it only targets source code files and ignores project configuration files, it will not scan files and folders outside the src directory.
+> ⚠️  At present, it only supports scanning TS projects or front-end react+ts engineering projects, considering that it only targets the source code files and ignores the project configuration files, so it will not scan files and folders outside the src directory.

 ## Features